arcilli/investsuite-api-docs/docs/common_scenarios/cash_movements.md

 ### Self Investor

 For Self Investor InvestSuite manages the app, and captures withdrawal instructions straight from the app.
 You as the Client transfer the cash to the client's counter account upon input from the broker, e.g. reading the broker's end of day files.
 Steps:

 1. **InvestSuite** captures in the app the client withdraw instruction, and passes the instruction on to the broker.
 2. **You** transfer the freed up cash from the broker to the client's `counter_account`. **See below**: Get counter account.
-3. **You** notify InvestSuite that the payment has occured. **See below**: Notify InvestSuite on successful cash transfer.
+3. **You** notify InvestSuite that the payment has occurred. **See below**: Notify InvestSuite on successful cash transfer.
 4. **InvestSuite** puts the message on a queue to send a push notification to the client.

 **2. Get counter account**